Stream.BeginRead Method (Byte, Int32, Int32, AsyncCallback, Object)

 The current Stream implementation does not support the read operation.

-In the .NET Framework 4 and earlier versions, you have to use methods such as and EndRead to implement asynchronous I/O operations.
-These methods are still available in the .NET Framework 4.5 to support legacy code; however, the new async methods, such as ReadAsync, WriteAsync, CopyToAsync, and FlushAsync, help you implement asynchronous I/O operations more easily.
+In the .NET Framework 4 and earlier versions, you have to use methods such as EndRead to implement asynchronous I/O operations.
+These methods are still available in the .NET Framework 4.5 to support legacy code; however, the new async methods, such as ReadAsync, WriteAsync, CopyToAsync, and FlushAsync, help you implement asynchronous I/O operations more easily.and

 The default implementation of BeginRead on a stream calls the Read method synchronously, which means that Read might block on some streams.
 However, instances of classes such as FileStream and NetworkStream fully support asynchronous operations if the instances have been opened asynchronously.
 Therefore, calls to BeginRead will not block on those streams.
 You can override BeginRead (by using async delegates, for example) to provide asynchronous behavior.